Impact of quantum entanglement induced by magnetic fields on primordial gravitational waves: Introduction

 We expect that the gravitons that went through inflation keep their squeezed states until today unless the environmental effects on them are considered.
 However, if the gravitons were surrounded by matter fields during inflation, they may not be able to keep their squeezed states anymore.
 We can think of a scalar field (inflaton) and a vector field as the matter field during inflation.
 Since the inflaton field couples with PGWs in the form of the gradient, the coupling with the vector field would be more effective.
 From the point of view of observations, primordial magnetic fields may have existed during inflation.
 In fact, there are observations that cannot be explained without the presence of primordial magnetic fields~\cite{Grasso:2000wj,Ando:2010rb,Neronov:2010gir,Essey:2010nd,Tavecchio:2010ja,Finke:2015ona}.
 Furthermore, if a coherence length of magnetic fields in mega-parsec scales were found, we need to consider magnetic fields generated during inflation~\cite{Turner:1987bw,Ratra:1991bn}.
 Hence, in this paper, we investigate whether gravitons surrounded by primordial magnetic fields can keep their squeezed states.

 The presence of background magnetic fields causes the conversion of gravitons into photons and vice versa~\cite{Gertsenshtein:1962,Raffelt:1987im}.
 These photons could be the dark photon~\cite{Masaki:2018eut}.
 Therefore, we need to investigate the effect of the conversion process on the squeezed state of gravitons.
 In our previous paper, we assumed the presence of primordial magnetic fields at the beginning of inflation and examined the evolution of the squeezing parameters of gravitons and photons in the process of graviton to photon conversion mediated by the background magnetic field~\cite{Kanno:2022ykw}.
 There, it turned out that the squeezing of gravitons was robust against the conversion process.
 This was because the background magnetic field rapidly decays due to inflation.
 Then we concluded that gravitons keep their squeezed states even in the presence of the background magnetic fields.
 However, if magnetic fields decay slowly during inflation, gravitons may lose their squeezed states.
 In this case, graviton to photon conversion never ends as long as magnetic fields survive during inflation.
 Hence, in this paper, we study the conversion process of gravitons in the presence of magnetic fields that decays slowly during inflation and see if the gravitons can keep their squeezed states until today.
 Remarkably, we find that the magnetic fields generate the maximal entanglement between gravitons and photons.
 As a consequence, the quantum state of gravitons becomes a mixed state instead of the squeezed (pure) state.
-Furthermore, we find that the number of gravitons significantly decreases compared to that without entanglement.
-Namely, the quantum entanglement between gravitons and photons partially destroys the squeezed state of gravitons.
-Thus, the power spectrum of the PGWs turns out to be the blue spectrum $\Omega_{\rm GW}(k) \propto k^2$ instead of the scale-invariant one.
-Because of this suppression, there exists statistical anisotropy in the PGW spectrum.
-The specific direction is determined by the magnetic field.
+We note that it is a challenge to detect such entanglement directly.
+However, it would be worth pursuing the endeavor to find evidence of the quantum nature of primordial GWs.